durul/wwdc2018/README.md

   * xccov: it is a new command line tool.
 It helps to output formats (human-readable or JSON) more readable.
 - iPhone X gives safe areas in portrait and landscape mode
 - Cascade list: if Chinese first characters font does not have it, we say to use this character instead of it.
+- `tableView.cellLayoutMarginsFollowReadableWidth = false`.
+Previously, It was true
+- `tableView.insetsContentViewsToSafeArea = false`.
+Extending content View from edge to edge
 - Automatic strong passwords

 ## watchOS SDK